 Allison Nance joined International Arts & Artists in 2013, as Director of IA&A at Hillyer.
 Prior to this, she was with the Torpedo Factory Art Center from 2008-2013, where she was the Director of their international exhibition space from 2012-2013.
 She co-founded of microWave project, LLC in 2010, a curatorial partnership that acts as a conduit between artists and businesses, exploring alternative exhibition venues with an emphasis on site-specific installation art.
 Allison is Vice-Chair of the Alexandria Commission for the Arts, whose role is to advise City Council with regard to policies that will strengthen the arts and further public access to the arts and cultural matters.
 She is the chair of the Commission’s Grants Committee, served on numerous public art selection committees, and for the last three years has worked on the Commission’s Annual Work Plan task force, outlining which new public art projects the City of Alexandria will initiate.
 Allison joined ArtTable in 2016, has served on the Washington, DC Executive Committee as Chair of Membership, and is currently serving on their Programs Planning Committee.

-Michelle Chen is the Outreach Coordinator at IA&A at Hillyer and a Program Associate with IA&A’s Cultural Exchange Programs.
-In these roles, Michelle assists international students and professionals seeking exchange opportunities at U.S. host organizations, supports public programming, and builds partnerships with local arts and culture organizations.
+Michelle Chen is the Gallery Assistant and Events & Programs Coordinator at IA&A at Hillyer.
+In these roles, Michelle assists in coordinating monthly exhibitions, develops public programming in partnership with local and international cultural organizations, and manages private events.
 Prior to joining IA&A, Michelle was an Arts and Culture intern at the Middle East Institute, a teaching assistant in Fine Arts at hip-hop nonprofit Words, Beats & Life, and a manager at public art studio ArtJamz.
 Michelle studied traditional Chinese calligraphy and painting as a child growing up in Maryland, and later had the opportunity to study Arabic calligraphy while on a U.S. Department of State-sponsored exchange program in Egypt.
 Between 2013-2014, she assisted master artists in the creation of several works of public art as part of the Murals DC program.
 Michelle earned a B.S. in Foreign Service from Georgetown University, where she studied Culture and Politics.
 Michelle speaks Mandarin Chinese, French, and Modern Standard and Egyptian Colloquial Arabic.

 KEY INTERNATIONAL ARTS & ARTISTS STAFF